 So how do we get more protein?
 The best way is from the food we eat.

 It is recommended by the UDSA that 10% to 35% of the calories from our diet should come from protein.
 Your body would need around 56 grams although this could change depending on your weight, workout regimen, gender, and lifestyle.
-Meat, poultry, fish and dairy are perhaps the most common sources, but do you know that you don't have to eat meat to get your recommended daily protein intake?
-All you need to know are the different foods that can supply you with your daily need.
+Meat, poultry, fish and dairy are perhaps the most common sources, but do you know that you don’t have to eat meat to get your recommended daily protein intake?
+All you need to know are the different foods that can supply you with your daily needs, and if getting enough protein from food is difficult for you, a quality protein powder could work as a good alternative.

 Here are 6 foods that are surprisingly high in protein.